abhasshrivas/-Token-Vesting-Contract-for-Team-Allocations/README.md

 ## 📖 Project Description--

 This smart contract manages vesting schedules for ERC-20 token allocations to team members.
 It ensures tokens are released gradually over time based on a cliff and vesting duration.
-And more useful for others...
+And more useful for others..

 ## 🌍 Project Vision --